Sculptures — Les Animaliers

 Lion safeguarding universal suffrage

-At Place de la République, which celebrates the democratic values of the French Republic, a lion appropriately protects a ballot box.
+At Place de la République, which celebrates the democratic values of the French Republic, a lion dutifully protects a ballot box.